Want inspiration for your company’s 404 page? Join me as I look at the coolest and most creative 404 pages around!

 Newcastle United Football Club

-I’ve not seen many 404 pages that overlay a massive image, but this one works well.
+You don’t get many 404 pages that have a massive image with text overlaid, but this one works reasonably well.

 The grey text is a little dark and not ideal accessibility-wise, but I like the links at the bottom and the green call-to-action button.